eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 describes how the Relying Party Instance can verify this cryptographically by checking that the private keys paired with the public keys in the attestations are protected by the same WSCD.
 This is further described in [Topic 9](./annexes/annex-2/annex-2-high-level-requirements.md#a239-topic-9---wallet-unit-attestation).

-##### 6.6.3.11 Relying Party Instance authenticates the Wallet Unit and the Wallet Provider
+##### 6.6.3.11 Relying Party Instance trusts issuer to have authenticated the Wallet Unit and the Wallet Provider

-[Section 6.5.3](#653-wallet-unit-activation) above describes that a Wallet Provider, during the lifetime of a Wallet Unit, ensures that the Wallet Unit is always in possession of one or more valid Wallet Unit Attestations (WUAs).
-Either before or after requesting one or more PIDs or attestations from a Wallet Unit, a Relying Party Instance can:

-- request a WUA from the Wallet Unit.
-- verify the signature over the WUA using the Wallet Provider trust anchor obtained from the Wallet Provider Trusted List.
-- verify that the Wallet Unit is in possession of the private key belonging to the public key in the WUA.
-This proves that the Wallet Unit is authentic and is provided by the trusted Wallet Provider.

-Note that requesting and verifying the WUA is not mandatory.
+**NOTE: The draft [Technical Specification 3](./technical-specifications/ts3-wallet-unit-attestation.md) is not finalised yet.
+Discussions on the WUA are ongoing.
+In particular, no final decision has been taken yet regarding the use of a WUA on the Relying Party interface.
+Nevertheless, it seems likely that this will not be a possibility.
+Therefore, all references to the use of a WUA on the Relying Party interface have been removed in this version of the ARF, including in this section and the next one.**

+The Relying Party Instance does not have a way to directly verify the authenticity of the Wallet Unit and the Wallet Provider.
+Rather, the Relying Party trusts the PID Provider or the Attestation Provider to have done this during issuance of the PID or attestation.

-##### 6.6.3.12 Relying Party verifies that WUA is not revoked
+##### 6.6.3.12 Relying Party optionally trusts issuer to regularly verify that Wallet Unit is not revoked

 [Section 6.6.2.4](#6624-pid-provider-or-attestation-provider-verifies-that-wua-is-not-revoked)
 explained how a PID Provider or an Attestation Provider can verify that a WUA (and thus the Wallet Unit) is not revoked.
-The same mechanism can be used by Relying Party Instances as well.
+That section also noted that the [CIR 2024/2977] requires PID Providers to verify regularly, during the entire lifetime of the PID, whether the Wallet Unit on which that PID is residing is revoked by the Wallet Provider.
+If that happens, the PID Provider must revoke the PID.
+Therefore, by verifying the revocation status of the PID, the Relying Party Instance can also trust the revocation status of the Wallet Unit.

+Attestation Providers can use the same mechanism to provide the same assurance to Relying Parties, although this is not required by the CIR.
+It is up to a Relying Party to check, before starting requesting a particular type of attestation from Wallet Units to fulfill a particular use case, if the Attestation Provider of that attestation provides this assurance, and if not, to decide whether the associated risk is acceptable to the Relying Party.

 ##### 6.6.3.13 Wallet Unit enables the User to report suspicious requests by a Relying Party and to request a Relying Party to erase personal data